quicknir/reveal_wise_enum/example.md

  - Cost:
    - Tiny, tiny amount of link time (more symbols in more places)
    - Can't have circularly dependent globals

+   How will I change this slide?

+   Talk about how the header DAG gives you nice ordering, but it's not trivial to make use of it?
 </aside>

 <table>